 And, truthfully, you do have a unique story.
-While you are “just making wine”–like your thousands of competitors–there are thousands of little decisions you are making in the vineyard and the winery that leave an indelible imprint on your wine.
+While you are “just making wine”–like your thousands of competitors–there are thousands of little decisions you are making in the vineyard and the winery that leaves an indelible imprint on your wine.
 Share them.
 Share that part of you that you are putting in your wine.

-Let people see some of the the wonders and mysteries of wine.
+Let people see some of the wonders and mysteries of wine.
 When you are in the wine biz and surrounded by it all the time, every day, it is easy to forget how cool it can be to “regular folks” to see what bud break is or what a bubbling ferment looks like.
-The vast majority of wine drinkers have no idea how canopy management or green harvesting influences the end quality of wine.
+The vast majority of wine drinkers have no idea how canopy management or green harvesting influences the end quality of a wine.
 What do winemakers look for when picking out barrels and how do you “feed yeasts”?

-These are things that make wine drinkers who are scrolling through a timeline of nothing but useless bottle porn stop and actually read your tweets.
+These are things that make wine drinkers who are scrolling through a timeline of nothing but useless bottle porn stop and read your tweets.